-In conjunction with this year’s Firecracker Awards, celebrating the best in Independent and Self-Published literature, CLMP will award the second Lord Nose Award to Cinco Puntos Press.
+At this year’s Firecracker Awards, celebrating the best of Independently Published Literature, CLMP will award the second annual Lord Nose Award to Cinco Puntos Press.

 We spoke with Lee Byrd of Cinco Puntos about their publishing journey, their mission, and what it’s like publishing along the border.

 All this is to say that I think the very best thing that we have had going for us over the years is that we didn’t know anything at all about publishing when we started.
-And the fact that we live here in El Paso, on the U.S. / Mexico border, far from the so-called center of publishing in NYC.
-That has allowed us to be unfettered by the kind of competition that prevails in New York and also to have out own particular vision of what makes a good story.
-And of course to be deeply interested in cultures that are not like the ones we grew up in.
+And the fact that we live here in El Paso, on the U.S./Mexico border, far from the so-called center of publishing in New York City—that has allowed us to be unfettered by the kind of competition that prevails in New York and also to have our own particular vision of what makes a good story.
+And, of course, to be deeply interested in cultures that are not like the ones we grew up in.

 There’s always another great book—or books or a particular writer—that comes along in mysterious almost magical ways, surprising us, and directing our thinking for a season, or a couple seasons, or with some luck and much grace, for a good long stretch of time.

 How does the culture of El Paso influence what you publish?
-Being close to the US-Mexican border, do you feel any pressure to get political?
-Often diverse writers can feel invisible in the publishing industry at large, and struggle to have their voices heard.
+Being close to the U.S.-Mexican border, do you feel any pressure to get political?
+Often underrepresented writers feel invisible in the publishing industry at large and struggle to have their voices heard.
 Does your location give you a unique view on this issue?

 Being this close to another country and a different culture than our own has caused us as publishers to look for stories and voices that come up out of this border culture and to find them, over time, more interesting to us than stories from our own culture.
 Though I don’t know, you can’t really make a rule about it: you never know when you will find something terribly exciting that you had once thought was no longer interesting.

 What excites us more than anything is finding a good story, a strong voice.
 That’s for starters.
 Then there’s the collaborative nature of making a book: when the book finally arrives from the printer, it’s hard to remember right away who did what.
-Ok, yeah, the author wrote the book.
+Okay, yeah, the author wrote the book!
 If it’s illustrated, there’s a great illustrator, but there’s all of us with our opinions and our shaping of things, and it’s someone suggesting who the illustrator should be, or directing the illustration process, or editing, or figuring out who to send review copies to, to just the right people.
-Oh, and then if the book hits, if it gets attention! why that’s the icing on the cake.
-Then we ALL get terribly excited.
+Oh, and then if the book hits, if it gets attention!
+Why that’s the icing on the cake.
+Then we all get terribly excited.

 Yes, our books are like our children.
 We get a little nutty when people like them, defensive if anyone should say anything against them.
 You figure we’ve invested deeply in every book: time, energy, care, attention.
 Lots of money, of course.
 They are very dear to us and we know them intimately.
 If you love them, we’ll love you back.
 If you don’t love them, man, that’s like you’re talking about our kids!

-What are some things you’ve learned over your many years of running Cinco Puntos?
+What are some things you’ve learned over your many years of running Cinco Puntos Press?

 I think of some of the books that have pulled us in new directions.
 That first bilingual kids’ book we did, La Llorona, The Weeping Woman by Joe Hayes about a ghost much beloved by kids and adults from the tip of South America up through Chicago.
 It’s been one of our best-selling books.
 From her we learned that kids want to see themselves in books, want their culture as a touchstone, and that led us to publish a long series of bilingual books rooted in the Mexican-American culture.